Understanding Audiences for the Contemporary Arts

 Why does the Turner Prize spark such outrage and fierce debate?
 If “your child could have drawn that”, what does that tell us about the relationship between artistic skill and enjoyment?
 Should contemporary art be accessible or challenging?

 What is UACA?

-Understanding Audiences for the Contemporary Arts (UACA) is a 2.5-year research project funded by the Arts and Humanities Research Council exploring how people engage with contemporary dance, theatre, music, visual art and everything in between.
-Using qualitative, talk-based methods, we have investigated the role of contemporary arts in the lives of those who attend performances and exhibitions.
-We have worked closely with arts organisations in Birmingham, London, Liverpool, Bristol and Sheffield to understand their current and potential audiences, and then to put our findings into action, testing audience development initiatives to recruit new audiences and enhance the experiences of attenders.
+Understanding Audiences for the Contemporary Arts (UACA) is a research project (2017-2020) funded by the Arts and Humanities Research Council, exploring how people engage with contemporary dance, theatre, music, visual art and everything in between.
+Using qualitative, talk-based methods, the project investigates the role of contemporary arts in the lives of those who attend performances and exhibitions.
+Over the lifetime of the project, the team has worked closely with arts organisations in Birmingham, London, Liverpool, Bristol and Sheffield to understand their current and potential audiences, and then to put the project findings into action, testing audience development initiatives to recruit new audiences and enhance the experiences of attenders.

-The UACA team have spent the last two and a half years working with audiences in our partner cities, and the project is now nearing its completion.
-In addition to the recording and analysis of over one hundred hours of in-depth interviews with audience members, we have hosted a major international conference and a range of workshops and symposiums at which practitioners and audience members have been able to exchange ideas with academics working on audience research across art forms.
-Our research has already generated a handbook for arts organisations that shares our discoveries in a practically useful way, and will also generate academic papers and a jointly authored book.
+Since the project started in 2017, the UACA team have been working closely with audiences in partner cities.
+In addition to the recording and analysis of over one hundred hours of in-depth interviews with audience members, the team hosted a major international conference in 2019 and a range of workshops and symposiums over the lifetime of the project, at which practitioners and audience members were able to exchange ideas with academics working on audience research across art forms.
+The resulting research has already generated a handbook for arts organisations that shares the project’s discoveries in a practically useful way, and as the project reaches its end in 2020, it will also generate academic papers and a jointly authored book.